 Funds are used to support departmentally sponsored research.
 Requests for expenditures from this category are initiated by the department chair.
-The department chair will verify availability of funds in 0303 with the Grants Accountant and forward a recommendation to the appropriate dean.
+The department chair will verify availability of funds in Banner (16XXX) and forward a recommendation to the appropriate dean.
 The dean will approve or disapprove the request.
-The dean will forward an approved request to the provost for final approval.
 The budget office will certify fund availability within the allocation percentages above.